Kent State University at Salem: History

 Kent State Salem was established in 1962 as an outreach program housed at Salem High School.
-In 1966 it was relocated to an office building on South Broadway Street before it was moved to the permanent campus site in 1971.
+In 1966, it was relocated to an office building on South Broadway Street before it was moved to the permanent campus site in 1971.
+In August 2011, the Health and Sciences wing was completed.
+The wing consists of additional centralized classrooms, labs, lecture hall and centralized faculty offices for nursing and radiology.

+The land along OH-45 was donated to Kent State University by Ernest Uriah Whitacre in 1967, and he stipulated that the land be used for post-high school education.
+Groundbreaking ceremonies were held October 24, 1969.
+The site was formerly Whitacre Orchards, Inc.

 Academics

 Like other Kent State regional campuses, students at Kent State Salem can begin coursework for any of the undergraduate majors available at Kent State.
 Combined with Kent State East Liverpool, more than 20 degrees are offered, including 12 bachelor's degrees.
 Tuition is also lower than at the main campus in Kent for in-state, lower division classes.
 Out-of-state tuition for residents in select counties in West Virginia and Pennsylvania was reduced in the spring of 2010.
 Residents must reside in either Brooke, Hancock or Ohio counties in West Virginia, or, Allegheny, Beaver, Butler, Crawford, Erie, Lawrence or Mercer county in Western Pennsylvania.
 As of September 2011, enrollment at Kent State Salem is 2,023.